 In the last few years, there has been an increasingly common theme in the media of the productivity benefits of getting up early.
 I mean really early.
 Like 4am.
+And during the pandemic, competitive ‘productivity porn’ has become more prevalent than ever.

 Now I like to think of myself as a reasonable person who is quite productive and likes to sleep as much as the next person, but my honest question to getting up that early if you don’t need to is ‘Why!?’